owm111/hackneyed-x11-cursors/README.md

 * `make default.left` for a multi-sized, left-handed cursor;
 * or simply `make default` for a multi-sized, right-handed cursor.

-If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub, or from the artwork page on [xfce-look.org](https://www.xfce-look.org/p/999998/).
-The Windows version can only be found on GitHub.
+If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub, or from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/).
+Windows cursor files, for those who hate the Aero cursors as much as I do, can only be found on GitHub.

 Hackneyed's build system is simply a collection of shell scripts and a Makefile.
 It wasn't hard to write, and it shouldn't be hard to understand.